Start here-stretch your legs and explore the playground while you visit the vendors, food trucks, and community service organization booths.

 10 a.m. – 4 p.m.

-In its fifteenth year, Fiber Arts – Threads Through Time is held at the LIC Clubhouse and at the LIC Marina, in conjunction with the Key Peninsula Farm Tour, the oldest Farm Tour in Pierce County.
+In its sixteenth year, Fiber Arts – Threads Through Time is held at the LIC Clubhouse and at the LIC Marina, in conjunction with the Key Peninsula Farm Tour, the oldest Farm Tour in Pierce County.
 The Fiber Arts Show features more than two dozen artists who demonstrate, exhibit and sell their work.
 The full gamut of fibers, utilizing traditional techniques and modern adaptations, is on display during the one day festival.
 There is music at the Clubhouse throughout the day.
-The LIC is the shuttle hub for the south loop Farm Tour host sites: Two Fox Winery, Grateful Goat Farms, and the Key Peniunsula Community Services.
-Shuttle service is provided through School-Bus-Connects.
+There will be a van shuttle between the LIC and the Kauikiki Farm (parking is limited at Kauikiki).

 Inside our unique clubhouse, vendor displays include quilts, hats, bags, handwoven baskets, buttons, clothing, jewelry, rugs, wall hangings, table decorations, hand tooled leather craft, embroidery, wearable art from silk, alpaca fur and wood, Hardanger or whitework embroidery and more!
 Demonstrator displays include weaving, spinning and cross stitch.
-Outside on the LIC grounds there are antique tractors to emphasize our connection to the Farm Tour.
-In addition, local Girl Scout troops demonstrate how to use yard trimmings to build fencing for compost bins.
-Of special interest, yard art, furniture and wood sculptures are available for purchase.
+Outside on the LIC grounds there is an antique car show.

 Only items made by the artists themselves are available for sale.
 Admission to the event is free.
 Lunch is available for purchase.
 Support for Fiber Arts is through the volunteer LIC Fiber Arts Committee.
 Money is raised through booth and food sales.
 Additional support comes from Angel Guild, Bruce Titus Automotive Group, Friends of Pierce County Library and the KP Farm Council.